 With contextual targeting, requests will also be used by advertising vendors’ technologies to learn about the characteristics of a particular advertising inventory.
 This information can be used for defining bidding strategies for particular interest groups in group-based contextual targeting.
 In this case, Brand Safety logic will be stored within the bidding function on the user’s device.

-As it is one of the most important topics for the industry, we are certain that the future solution will provide the possibility to effectively execute Brand Safety mechanisms in advertising, and if the currently proposed ones are not good enough, they will be improved upon in future iterations.
+As it is one of the most important topics for the industry, we are certain that the future solution will provide the possibility to effectively execute mechanisms od Brand Safety in digital advertising, and if the currently proposed ones are not good enough, they will be improved upon in future iterations.

 If you have any questions, comments or issues, or you’re interested in meeting with us, please get in touch.